TYPO3/Fluid/Documentation/Syntax/ViewHelpers.rst

 =====================

 There are two syntax variants to import a ViewHelper namespace into a template.
-In the following examples `blog` is the namespace available within the Fluid template and `MyVendor\BlogExample\ViewHelpers` is the PHP namespace to import into Fluid.
+In the following examples, `blog` is the namespace available within the Fluid template and `MyVendor\BlogExample\ViewHelpers` is the PHP namespace to import into Fluid.

 By default, the `f` namespace is predefined by Fluid.
 Depending on your setup,